 Inductors can be connected in series or parallel or they can even be connected in the combination of both parallel and series.
-Here, in this article we will focus on inductors in series.
-A complex network is produced by the interconnections of these inductors where induction is the combination of all the inductors.
+Here, in this article we will focus on inductors in series and later will learn about Inductors in parallel.

 Also watch FM transmitter circuit

 - In electrical transmission systems for reducing the voltage that occurs through lightning strikes.

 - For processing the signals in analog circuits.